 Customize everything – with an API

-Basically, an API (Application Program Interface) allows different software applications to share information and work together, even if they are made by different developers.
-The API determines how data get from one place to another – based on a set of pre-programmed commands that will make it do what you want it to do.
+Basically, an API (Application Program Interface) allows different software applications to share information and work together, even if other developers make them.
+The API determines how data gets from one place to another – based on pre-programmed commands that will make it do what you want.
 It’s the messenger that takes a request into the system and then returns with a result.
-Like a digital waiter that takes your order to the chef and brings you back something delicious – without expecting a tip for the effort.
+Like a digital waiter who takes your order to the chef and brings you back something delicious – without expecting a tip for the effort.

-If you have a very particular request on how your user-facing web environment should act and react, a custom API integration might just be what you need to solve your problem.
-With API integration, you take control of every functionality.
-Down to the pixel.
+If you have a particular request on how your user-facing web environment should act and react, a custom API integration might just be what you need to solve your problem.
+With API integration, you take control of every functionality down to the pixel.
 It might require a bit more tech-know-how to manage, but in return, you get the flexibility to build a website or app that behaves exactly as you imagine.

 Within reason, obviously.